 Quick fact: To handle the cost of MacArthur’s suite, he was given the honorary title of “General Manager”.
 He attended the monthly meetings.
 He, however, ignored the figurehead status and instead took control of hotel management.
 MacArthur’s favorite food at the hotel was lapu-lapu, a grouper fish native to the Philippines, wrapped in banana leaves.

-In the last two decades, Imelda Marcos could be frequently seen at the Hotel.
-When she visited restaurants, a red carpet and garlands were put out and the air was sprayed with deodorant.
+In the last two decades, Mr. Marcos’s wife, Imelda, could frequently be seen at the hotel.
+When she visited restaurants there, a red carpet and garlands were put out and the air was sprayed with deodorant to help freshen the air so that a nice scent will linger in the area while she is around.